SPRING ACTING CLASSES BEGIN MARCH 7th, 2020

-Enrollment is currently open for the Spring Semester of the Acting Academy, taught by Andy Walter.
-To participate, students must register no later than March 14th, 2019.
+Enrollment will open shortly for the Spring Semester of the Acting Academy, taught by Andy Walter.
+To participate, students will need to have a zero balance for last semester prior to registering and must register no later than February 22nd, 2019.

-Classes meet for ten consecutive Saturdays beginning April 13th.
+Classes meet for ten Saturdays beginning March 7th (with a break on April 11th for the Spring Holidays).
 Placement and time slots are determined by the instructor based on the total number of registrations.
 The class times will be as follows:

 9 – 10am | 10:15 – 11:15am | 11:30 – 12:30 pm | 1:30 – 2: 30 pm | 2:45 – 4pm

 – The cost per student is $125 –